auraxangelic/libgdx-tts/README.md

 ## Known Issues
 On desktop builds only, when a new `speak` call is made, a small bit of the previous audio will be played.

-## Information
-Created using FreeTTS source: https://freetts.sourceforge.io/ and using the LibGDX audio player `AudioDevice`.